 - 1. Students should enter and exit quietly. - 2.
-Students should remain seated unless following routines of trash disposal, snack or bathroom use. - 3.
+Students should remain seated unless following routines of trash disposal, snack, or bathroom use. - 3.
 Students shall demonstrate appropriate table manners. - 4.
 Nothing should ever be thrown in the cafeteria. - 5.
 Running is not permitted at any time. - 6.
 Students should respect others' space. - 7.
 When finished eating, students should leave the area clean. - 8.
-Students should not lend or borrow money from each other. - 9.
+Students should not lend or borrow money from each other.

+- 9. Students should not share food and should respect those students with allergies. - 10.
 Students must be silent for announcements and follow directions of the cafeteria monitor.